Krio69/ParkSathi-Update/README.md

 ## ⚠️ Note for Users

-**This version is now fully functional for both Mobile and Desktop!** 📱🔊
+**This version is now fully functional for Desktop! and for mobile version the work is on progress** 📱🔊

 To ensure the best experience:
 1. **Location Access:** Grant the browser permission to access your GPS.